oklas/intl-webpack-plugin/README.md

 ## Requiring

-The name of file is locale identificator but this may be changed to file extestion or to path by configure using
+The name of file is locale identificator but this may be changed to file extestion by configure using
 [grouping technique](https://github.com/oklas/join-webpack-plugin#grouping)

 In order to require the builded locale asset need at least one file which